-Second Harvest of the Big Bend’s Mission is to feed the hungry in the Big Bend through our network of partner agencies, and to educate and engage the community in the fight against hunger.
+The Mission of Second Harvest of the Big Bend is to advance change by feeding the hungry and educating and engaging the community in the fight to end hunger.

 In the Big Bend, there is food available and no one should have to go hungry.